holylander/manage-sharepoint-pnp-powershell/src/connection/readme.md

 ## RESULT

-Function returns ( if connection is succesful ) a object with the following properties:
+Function returns ( if connection is succesful ) an {object} with the following properties:

 - siteContext = connection site context object;
 - siteWeb = site URL